iamafanti/learnDataAnalysis/README.md

 print(matrix.shape)
 ```

 In the console, it will show a tuple of (2,3) which means that the matrix has 2 rows and 3 columns.

+You may see that when making matrix using array(), the parameter is a list of lists.
+Each list item is a row of the matrix.

 We can import dataset using [numpy.genfromtxt()](http://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.genfromtxt.html) function.
 The name of the dataset is 'data.csv' and the data inside is seperated by commas which is called delimiter.